nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part2.rst

 The "created" event object can be used to construct another object with the same state as the original aggregate object.
-That is, it can be used to reconstruct the initial current state of the aggregate.
+That is, it can be used to reconstruct the initial state of the aggregate.

 .. code-block:: python